idea-statica/ideastatica-plugin/README.md

-# ideastatisa-plugin
+# ideastatica-plugin
-The new gateway to IDEA StatiCA
+The new gateway to IDEA StatiCa